zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ## Configuration {#configuration}

 Use the Consumed REST Service to configure a `GET`, `POST`, `PUT`, `PATCH`, or `DELETE` request for your app.

-{{% alert color="info" %}}

-As of Studio Pro 10.16.0, you can configure a Consumed REST service using the New Version or the Classic Version.
-It is recommended to use the New Version, as the Classic version will be removed in a future release.

-{{% /alert %}}

 ### Basic Configuration {#configure-a-request}